jtheletter/TweetsLineByLine/readme.md

 - Save the work’s lines to the `lines` directory, and add its name to the `works.js` list.
 - Create a Twitter account.
 - Generate tokens/keys to authorize the Twitter app to post to the Twitter account ([here](https://medium.com/geekculture/how-to-create-multiple-bots-with-a-single-twitter-developer-account-529eaba6a576) is one way to do so).
 Save to `config/twitter/<work>/dev.js`.
-- Create an index value (initialized to zero) in AWS SSM Parameter Store.
+- Create an AWS SSM Parameter Store named `/<work>/index` with Value `0`.
 Save its region in `config/aws/<work>/`.
 - Create an AWS lambda function.
-  - Create from scratch.
+  - Author from scratch.
-  - Set function name to the work’s name.
+  - Set the function name to the work’s name.
-  - Set execution role to the IAM role.
+  - Change the default execution role to the IAM role.
   - Configure general timeout to six seconds (each execution gets an index from AWS, posts text to Twitter, and saves a new index to AWS; together this averages three seconds in CloudWatch).
   - Configure environmental variables:
       - Add `NODE_ENV` as `production`.